- Safety and Health Topics

 Energy sources including electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other sources in machines and equipment can be hazardous to workers.
 During the servicing and maintenance of machines and equipment, the unexpected startup or release of stored energy can result in serious injury or death to workers.

 Workers servicing or maintaining machines or equipment may be seriously injured or killed if hazardous energy is not properly controlled.
 Injuries resulting from the failure to control hazardous energy during maintenance activities can be serious or fatal!
 Injuries may include electrocution, burns, crushing, cutting, lacerating, amputating, or fracturing body parts, and others.

-Craft workers, electricians, machine operators, and laborers are among the 3 million workers who service equipment routinely and face the greatest risk of injury.
-Workers injured on the job from exposure to hazardous energy lose an average of 24 workdays for recuperation.
+Craft workers, electricians, machine operators, and laborers are among the millions of workers who service equipment routinely and face the greatest risk of injury.